-Like most people, you probably didn’t read the fine print, look for any certifications, or research what that meant, and why would you?
+Like most people, you probably didn’t read the fine print, look for any certification, or research what that meant, and why would you?
 That’s not your job.
-It says its compostable, of course it’s eco-friendly, right?
-Unfortunately, that “compostable” product you just threw in the trash will probably end up in a landfill and take centuries to disappear.
+It says it’s compostable, of course, it’s eco-friendly, right?
+Unfortunately, that compostable product you just threw in the trash will probably end up in a landfill and take centuries to disappear.

 Composting is recycling organic matter into fertilizer which improves soil health, reduces greenhouse gas emissions, recycles nutrients, and mitigates the impact of droughts.
 So composting is great, however, almost none of these products advertised as compostable are actually being composted.

 Here’s the problem, imagine you own a restaurant.
 You want to stop using single-use plastic products to do your part in reducing waste.
 You google: “eco-friendly food packaging”.
 The top 10 results are all for compostable products.
 You order the cheapest one, it gets to your restaurant in 3-4 business days, and you forget about it and focus on the things that make you money like food and customer service.

 PLA is commercially compostable, meaning if it ends up at a commercial composting facility, it can be broken down into compost if it is exposed to high enough temperatures for a long enough time.
-This just doesn’t happen, because these are the steps that need to be taken for this to successfully compost:
+This just doesn’t happen, because steps need to be taken for this to successfully compost:

-- All of your PLA waste must be separated out from your regular waste.
+- All of your PLA waste must be separated from your regular waste.
 Any non-PLA material will ruin the compost.
 You must have a dedicated person to sift through your trash or set up a composting bin and hope your customers use it correctly.

 - Your waste must be shipped to a commercial composting facility that accepts PLA.
 There are very few of these facilities in America that will even accept PLA, as it is difficult for them to distinguish it from plastic.
 You have to do research and find a facility, then pay extra for shipping.

-As you can see, it is very unlikely that a PLA product will ever be composted correctly.
+As you can see, it is doubtful that a PLA product will ever be composted correctly.
 The overwhelming majority of these products still end up in landfills, where they take centuries to degrade.
-The prominence of PLA if the food packaging industry is a prime example of greenwashing.
+The prominence of PLA in the food packaging industry is a prime example of greenwashing.

 What should you do about this?